WeblateOrg/weblate/docs/user/glossary.rst

 Glossary terms which are read-only are not meant to be translated.
 You can use this for names or other terms which should not change while translating.
-Such term is visually highlighted in the glossary sidebar.
+Such terms are visually highlighted in the glossary sidebar.

-The terms can be flagged on the source language using :guilabel:`Tools` ↓ :guilabel:`Prohibit translations`.
-In the background this toggles the ``read-only`` flag on the string.
+The terms can be flagged in the source language using :guilabel:`Tools` ↓ :guilabel:`Prohibit translations`.
+In the background this toggles the ``read-only`` flag of the string.

 .. seealso::